What is cellulitis?

 • If the cellulitis is severe, your GP may need to arrange IV antibiotics.
 This may be done at a local hospital, or through the South Western Sydney Local Health District Hospital in the Home (HiTH) service.

-What will my GP in the future?
+What will my GP in the future for my cellulitis?

 Your GP will arrange a review in a few days to check your infection.
 Your GP may also treat any other skin conditions such as eczema and give you strategies to help speed recovery and prevent recurrence.